Council elections

 Participating in your local council election is one of the most direct ways you can make a difference to everyday life in your community.

 Councils are part of the democratic framework of Australia.
 The community elects their council members every four years.
-The next periodic Council Election will happen in November 2026.
+The next periodic Council Election is scheduled for November 2026.

 Unlike State and Federal elections, it is not compulsory to vote in South Australian council elections and all voting is done by post.
 Enrolled voters receive a voting pack through the mail and return their votes in a reply – paid envelope.